michaelbushe/cytoscape-angular/projects/cytoscape-angular/README.md

  The intent is to provide an Angular component that fully covers the Cytoscape API via [cytoscape.js](https://js.cytoscape.org), it's getting close to full coverage.

- Other components allows every Cytoscape bit to be twiddled - a toolbar and forms to edit all the properties of the graph including layout parameters and styles that can enhance a cytoscape graph on the fly.
+ Other components in the library let users customize a cytoscape graph - toolbar and forms have editors for all the properties of the graph including layout parameters and styles that can enhance a cytoscape graph on the fly.
+(Saving the changes are not implemented but should be pretty easy.)

- In addition to all the layouts that come with cytoscape, the dagre layout for directed graphs is included.
+ In addition to all the layouts that come with cytoscape.js, cytoscape-angular also adds the dagre layout for directed graphs is included.
 Other generic layouts will be supported in a future release.

  ## Usage
  For a full demo see the sister project in this repo, cytoscape-angular-demo.
+ To get your own Angular project running with cytoscape-angular:
+ - cytoscape-angular-demo to a new directory
+ - In the new directory run:
+   npm install

  If you don't have an angular app, create one, it's so easy.
 Install and use the [Angular CLI](https://github.com/angular/angular-cli)